taichi-dev/taichi/docs/rfcs/yyyymmdd-rfc-template.md

 Highly recommended.

-Your audiences understand your proposal better if they can understand the problen domain first.
+Your audiences understand your proposal better if they can understand the problem domain first.

 # Goals